ZihengZhu1/Iteration1/README.md

  The floor Subsystem exchanges messages with the scheduler.

 - Main.java
-  This class
+  This class contains the main method used to run the code.

 - Scheduler.java
   This class recieives instructions form the floor and elevator class.
 It is used to schedule the elevator cars and the order they respond to requests.

 - RequestMessage
   This class serves as a buffer between the floor, elevator and scheduler.
-It send the messages recived from the floor and elevator to the scheduler.
+It sends the messages recived from the floor and elevator to the scheduler.

 - ArrivalMessage
-  This class
+  This class is responsible for outputing the arrival of an elevator

 ### Breakdown of responibilites:
 - Han Jiatong:- Elevator.java, UML diagram, test case